kennyjpowers/kickstarter-analysis/README.md

 - What are some other possible tables and/or graphs that we could create?
   - We could have converted all of the amounts into USD based on historical exchange ratios before creating our data based on goal amount to get a better comparison across different currencies.
-  - We could have created a graph vizualizing the outcomes based on campaign duration.
+  - We could have created a graph vizualizing the outcomes based on campaign duration.